sylikc/jpegview/readme.txt

 - Using smaller font for help display (F1)
 - Exclusion/inclusion folders for LDC and color correction: More specific folder overrides less specific when matching for inclusion and exclusion
+- Using Crop without Ctrl pressed when image cannot be dragged

 [1.0.14]